Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 33: 10/21/25: Did Easy Today; Lazy
 I was not feeling leetcode at all today I just did one easy stack problem regarding multiplying or something like that.
 It was Baseball-game leetcode; just use a stack and perform operations as you see them.

+## Day 34: 10/22/25: Did Easy Stack Today; Had a Movie
+Did not have much time to dedicate to LC tonight.
+I got off work and then had to go to see a movie so that ate into alot of my time.
+I have kept the streak alive.